The UCNP project has held a series of workshops, works-in-progress and research meetings, including in Berlin in 2024.

 Recent outreach and media.

-Take a look at some of the UCNP project's previous events.
+Take a look at some of the UCNP project's previous research workshops.

 Click below to find out more about the project and its research teams